 7. Ponzi Schemes, Market Manipulation and Other Fraudulent Investment Scams

-In addition to the various types of securities fraud discussed above, fraudulent investment scams can also lead to significant financial losses for unsuspecting investors.
-Ponzi schemes, market manipulation, and pump-and-dump schemes are just a few of numerous examples.
+In addition to the various examples of securities fraud discussed above, fraudulent investment scams can also lead to significant financial losses for unsuspecting investors.
+Ponzi schemes, market manipulation, and pump-and-dump schemes are just a few of the numerous examples.

 - Ponzi schemes: Brokers might represent that investor funds will go toward legitimate business endeavors, when in fact, the funds pay off earlier investors or simply line the fraudster’s pockets.

 - Market manipulation happens when an investment insider artificially increases or decreases the price of a security.
 Laidlaw & Co. recently had to pay a fine after FINRA alleged that they failed to spot market manipulation.
 In this case, the manipulation consisted of buying or selling a trade near the end of the trading day to increase its price.